lzxindustries/Alphabet/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Alphabet was written to serve as a cross-platform application for firmware upgrade and testing of LZX Industries hardware devices.
+LZX Console was written to serve as a cross-platform application for firmware upgrade and testing of LZX Industries hardware devices.
 We'd like to share our work with others who have a need for such a cross-platform application.

-Alphabet is built on a multi-component installer, so it is intended to serve as a single application to manage multiple expansion components, and serve user upgrades without requiring the download and installation of a new package.
+LZX Console is built on a multi-component installer, so it is intended to serve as a single application to manage multiple expansion components, and serve user upgrades without requiring the download and installation of a new package.

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->